UserR00T/userr00t.com/README.md

 1. This varies from person to person.
 I myself just used `nuxt generate` and used nginx to serve the provided html files.
 Do make sure your `try_files` includes the `200.html` file for dynamic routing. eg: `try_files $uri $uri/ /200.html;`

 ## Building
+Run the `dotnet build` tool on the project `Pointer.Presentation.Api`.
+This project will be the entry point of the application.
+An example command would be:
+`dotnet build Pointer.Presentation.Api/Pointer.Presentation.Api.csproj --configuration Release`.
+Make sure your current working directory is set to `server`.

 ## Building (Docker)
+Set your working directory to `server` and run the docker image build command on the [Dockerfile](server/Dockerfile).